atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day14/README.md

 Pick one of these controlled failure options.

-### Option A (recommended): remove the secret reference
+### Option A (recommended): remove the secret export

-1. In the workflow, temporarily remove the `env:` block that sets `SNOWFLAKE_PASSWORD`.
+1. Temporarily remove `SNOWFLAKE_PASSWORD` from the workflow `env:`
-2. Commit and push.
+2. Commit and push

 Expected failure:

 * dbt cannot authenticate
-* you will see an error related to missing password / env var
+* error mentions missing password or missing env var

-Then restore the `env:` block, commit, and push again.
+Then restore the `env:` export, commit, and push again.

-### Option B: change the Python version to something wrong
+### Option B: break Python setup

-1. Change `python-version` to a version that is likely unavailable or incompatible.
+1. Change `python-version` to something incompatible
-2. Commit and push.
+2. Commit and push

 Expected failure:

-* The setup-python step fails
+* the setup-python step fails

-Then restore Python 3.11, commit, and push.
+Restore Python 3.11, commit, and push again.

 ---